WHY?

 HOW?

-As an experienced driver is it is easy to forget how complicated learning to drive from scratch can be.
+As an experienced driver it is easy to forget how complicated learning to drive from scratch can be.
 Nothing comes automatically, and everything takes longer than you may remember!
 It is important to set aside plenty of time so diary in pre-arranged sessions, so that nothing is rushed, and everything remains calm and positive.

 Remember how tiring learning to drive can be?
 Keep the first few sessions shorter so that you can build up confidence in each other, and develop a safe technique, avoiding tiredness and frustration.